Creating a seamless user experience on websites is essential as web development has become a part of our everyday lives.

 Database And Table Schema

-Create a database to hold the user's information.
-The database name in this example is ajax_registration_db, but you can call it whatever you like.
+You need to create a database to hold the user's information.
+The database name in this project I have used ajax_registration_db, but you can use different name whatever you like.

 To store user information, copy and paste the SQL code below into your PhpMyadmin after creating the database.